NRWLDev/changelog-gen/docs/post_process.md

 ## Authorization

-Currently only basic auth and bearer tokens are supported, but if you find yourself with a usecase that needs a different form of authentication, please raise an issue.
+Currently basic auth, bearer tokens, and signed aws4 are supported, but if you find yourself with a usecase that needs a different form of authentication, please raise an issue.
 To provide authorization, configure an environment key to pull the authorization values from using